craig-jennings/gulp-uglifyjs/README.md

 file which has the possibility of being quite large, making it hard to find the code you are wanting to debug.

+NOTE: This plugin has been blacklisted as it relies on Uglify to concat the files instead of using `gulp.concat` which breaks the "It should do one thing" paradigm.
+When I created this plugin, there was no way to get source maps to work with gulp, however now there is a "gulp-sourcemaps" plugin that achieves the same goal. gulp-uglifyjs still works great and gives very granular control over the Uglify execution, I'm just giving you a heads up that other options exist now.

 ## Usage

 ```javascript